-- Earth plates tended to be used in older earthing system designs when they were often situated in groups or "nests" near the main transformers.
-Modern designs make little use of plates, except where the soil is such that it is difficult to drive in earth rods or at the corners of the earth grid perimeter electrode.
-In this case a plate will be installed in the vertical plane and acts as a replacement for a rod. - 1481 In older sites, should an earth plate require replacement, it is likely that the earthing system 1482 itself will require redesign and this may render the plate obsolete.
-Where there is any doubt, the plate can be replaced on a like for like basis, or by several 2.4m rods in parallel, close together.
-Plates are typically 1220 mm or 915 mm square in size, of ribbed cast iron and approximately 12 mm thick.
+- 1553 Earth plates tended to be used in older earthing system designs when they were often - 1554 situated in groups or "nests" near the main transformers.
+Modern designs make little use of - 1555 plates, except where the soil is such that it is difficult to drive in earth rods or at the corners of - 1556 the earth grid perimeter electrode.
+In this case a plate will be installed in the vertical plane - 1557 and acts as a replacement for a rod. - 1558 In older sites, should an earth plate require replacement, it is likely that the earthing system - 1559 itself will require redesign and this may render the plate obsolete.
+Where there is any doubt, - 1560 the plate can be replaced on a like for like basis, or by several 2.4m rods in parallel, close - 1561 together.
+Plates are typically 1220 mm or 915 mm square in size, of ribbed cast iron and - 1562 approximately 12 mm thick.

-1486 6.5 Use of Structural Earths including Steel Piles and Rebar
+6.5 Use of Structural Earths including Steel Piles and Rebar

-Structural metalwork (piles and foundations) can make a valuable contribution to an earthing system, specifically providing parallel paths for earth fault current, reducing overall earth resistance and increasing resilience.
-Such contributions should be viewed as additional, rather than instead of, a dedicated earthing system.

-Horizontal (meshed) rebar installed in concrete or in a screed below plant can provide good control of touch voltages.
-In this sense it should be viewed in terms of touch voltage control, rather than as an electrode system.
+- 1564 Structural metalwork (piles and foundations) can make a valuable contribution to an earthing - 1565 system, specifically providing parallel paths for earth fault current, reducing overall earth - 1566 resistance and increasing resilience.
+Such contributions should be viewed as additional, - 1567 rather than instead of, a dedicated earthing system. - 1568 Horizontal (meshed) rebar installed in concrete or in a screed below plant can provide good - 1569 control of touch voltages.
+In this sense it should be viewed in terms of touch voltage control, - 1570 rather than as an electrode system.

-1494 6.5.1 Sheet Steel Piles
+1571 6.5.1 Sheet Steel Piles

-1495 Sheets that are more than 3m long and 2m wide are to be bonded to the earthing system, as 1496 specified by the Design Engineer.
-Stainless steel studs are to be exothermically welded to 1497 each second sheet at a suitable height (normally 600mm below finished ground level) and a strip of 40mm x 4mm copper tape will be bolted to these.
-The strip will in turn be connected 1498 1499 to the main substation earthing system.
-If the piles form a separate electrode connected to 1500 the earthing system at one point, then the connection should be via a test chamber such that 1501 the contribution of the piles may be monitored.
-Bolted connections should be avoided where 1502 possible.
+- 1572 Sheets that are more than 3m long and 2m wide are to be bonded to the earthing system, as - 1573 specified by the Design Engineer.
+Stainless steel studs are to be exothermically welded to - each second sheet at a suitable height (normally 600mm below finished ground level) and a - strip of 40mm x 4mm copper tape will be bolted to these.
+The strip will in turn be connected to the main substation earthing system.
+If the piles form a separate electrode connected to - 1577 the earthing system at one point, then the connection should be via a test chamber such that - 1578 the contribution of the piles may be monitored.
+Bolted connections should be avoided where - 1570 the contribution of the piles may be monitored.
+Boiled connections should be avoided where - 1579 possible.

-1503 6.5.2 Horizontal Steel Reinforced Foundations
+6.5.2 Horizontal Steel Reinforced Foundations

-For transformer and switch rooms, the most significant benefit of shallow rebar mesh is in potential grading (touch voltage control).
-Where this is necessary to ensure operator safety (i.e. in situations where the EPR exceeds safe touch voltage limits), it is important to ensure the integrity of any connections.

-For touch voltage control, rebar will be installed normally at shallow depth (i.e. with the rebar strips bound with soft steel wire, or as a prefabricated mesh), but with two or more rebar connections left protruding from the concrete for approximately 150mm sufficient to allow connection to copper or aluminium conductors.
-Alternatively connections may be provided before concrete is poured using a rebar clamp with flexible earth conductor.
-In either case any inaccessible rebar extension used for the final connections must be welded to the main rebar assembly.
+- 1581 For transformer and switch rooms, the most significant benefit of shallow rebar mesh is in - potential grading (touch voltage control).
+Where this is necessary to ensure operator safety - 1583 (i.e. in situations where the EPR exceeds safe touch voltage limits), it is important to ensure - the integrity of any connections. - 1585 For touch voltage control, rebar will be installed normally at shallow depth (i.e. with the rebar - 1586 strips bound with soft steel wire, or as a prefabricated mesh), but with two or more rebar - 1587 connections left protruding from the concrete for approximately 150mm sufficient to allow - 1588 connection to copper or aluminium conductors.
+Alternatively connections may be provided - 1589 before concrete is poured using a rebar clamp with flexible earth conductor.
+In either case - any inaccessible rebar extension used for the final connections must be welded to the main - 1591 rebar assembly.